Interview – Pat Torpey of Mr. Big

 CrypticRock.com – That is quite interesting.
 The Japanese are very loyal to the bands they like.

 Pat Torpey – Yes, we kind of grew up with our fans there.
 Now, we just went back there and played Budokan at the end of last year.
 We see our fans run the gamut from old to new, young people.
-I think what I was saying is a lot of those people we grew up with, they were young people when we first went over there, we got to know them, they became our friends.
+I think what I was saying is that a lot of those people we grew up with, were young people when we first went over there, we got to know them, they became our friends.
 We had a lot of those types of fans there who still come to see us, even though some of them have kids and families now.
 So our fan base over there runs the gamut; it is young people, middle-aged people, and even probably some grandparents.
 We see moms and dads with their kids and they are all singing along, so it is pretty great.

 CrypticRock.com – That is great.
 Mr. Big reunited in 2009 after a seven year break.
 In the time since the reunion the band has released two studio records and toured extensively.
 What ignited the band to reunite?

 Pat Torpey – It was pretty organic, I would say.
 In 2008, Paul Gilbert was doing a solo show at the House of Blues here in Los Angeles.
 He had asked Richie Kotzen to open up the show.
 At the time, I would play with Richie sometimes.
 I was not full-time with Richie, but once in a while he would ask me to come play a show with him.
 It was always fun.
 He asked me to play this one at the House of Blues.
 Paul did not even know I was playing with Richie, so when he found out he said, “Hey, let me call Billy and have him come down and you guys can sit in and we will do a couple Mr. Big songs.”
 I said, “That would be great, it would be really fun.”
 We did have a great time, the crowd went crazy, and it was a really good response.
 I think after that, Paul, he was the one that was kind of a hold out.
 I think Billy and Eric and I were ready, we would have gotten together at any time, but Paul was doing his own thing, and was involved in other projects.
 He did send out an email saying, “Hey I really had a good time and maybe it is time we put the band back together and do some shows.”
 It just started from there.
-We ended up recording, doing some more shows, and then doing another record, therefore, for or all intents and purposes, we were back together.
+We ended up recording, doing some more shows, and then doing another record, therefore, for all intents and purposes, we were back together.
 Nobody dangled a big check in front of us or anything.
 It just happened by its own desire of the band members, which is pretty great actually.

 CrypticRock.com – That is the way you want it to happen.
 It has been a great reunion and great to see the band back.

-Pat Torpey – Exactly, because if someone would have just said, “We will give you a bunch of money to get together,” if one guy is disgruntled and another guy not sure if he wants to do it, then, obviously, it is not going to last.
+Pat Torpey – Exactly, because if someone would have just said, “We will give you a bunch of money to get together,” if one guy is disgruntled and another guy is not sure if he wants to do it, then, obviously, it is not going to last.
 It is good that it came together this way.

 MRBIG_AS